 A related issue is the relocation of the U.S. Embassy from Tel Aviv to Jerusalem.
 Proponents argue that Israel is the only country where a U.S. embassy is not in the capital, that Israel's claim to West Jerusalem, proposed site of an embassy, is unquestioned, and that Palestinians must be disabused of their hope for a capital in Jerusalem.
 Opponents say a move would undermine the peace process, U.S. credibility in the Islamic world and with Palestinians, and prejudge final status.
 P.L.
 104-45, November 8, 1995, provided for the relocation of the embassy by May 31, 1999, but granted the President authority, in national security interest, to suspend limitations on State Department expenditures that would be imposed if the embassy did not open.
 Presidents Clinton and Bush each used the authority.
 The President signed H.R.
 1646, the State Department Authorization Act for FY2002-2003, into law as P.L.
 107-228, September 30, 2002.
-It urges the President to begin relocating the U.S. Embassy to Jerusalem "immediately," requires the U.S. consulate in Jerusalem to operate under the supervision of the U.S. ambassador to Israel and U.S. documents to list Jerusalem as the capital of Israel, and allows individuals born in Jerusalem to request that Israel be named as their place of birth in official U.S. documents.
+It urges the President to begin relocating the U.S. Embassy "immediately," and contains the same provisions as H.R.
+167 noted above.
 The President charged that the provision would "if construed as mandatory rather than advisory, impermissibly interfere with the president's constitutional authority to conduct the nation's foreign affairs."
 The State Department declared, "our view of Jerusalem is unchanged.
 Jerusalem is a permanent status issue to be negotiated between the parties."

 Compliance/Sanctions.
 S.Con.Res.
 88 and H.Con.Res.
 280, both passed on December 5, 2001, demand that the PA act against terrorists and urge the President to suspend relations with Arafat and the PA if it does not.
 P.L.
 107-115, January 10, 2002, Sec.
 566 left it to the President to assess PLO/PA compliance with its 1993 commitments and, if there is none, to impose sanctions.
-On May 7, the State Department transmitted to Congress a report mandated by the PLO Commitments Compliance Act (P.L.
-101-246), that said that because "an explicit determination at this time would not serve the national security interests," it did not make one.
-It concluded that the Palestinians' July 20 to December 13, 2001 record was mixed, while describing PLO/PA actions and inactions negatively.
-On November 9, another PLO Compliance Report noted the PLO and PA failed to act against, and in some cases provided support for terrorist groups engaged in violence, as well as other noncompliance.
-It imposed the sanction of downgrading the status of the PLO office in the United States, but waived the sanction in the interest of national security.
+A November 9, 2002 State Department report, mandated by the PLO Commitments Compliance Act (P.L.
+101-246), noted the PLO and PA failed to act against, and in some cases provided support for, terrorist groups and cited other noncompliance.
+It imposed the sanction of downgrading the status of the PLO office in the United States but waived the sanction in the interest of national security.
+H.R.
+1828 (Syria Accountability and Lebanese Sovereignty Restoration Act), introduced on April 12, 2003, and S. 982 (Syria Accountability Act of 2003), introduced on May 1, would hold Syria accountable for its conduct, including actions that undermine peace.
+Secretary Powell told the Senate Foreign Relations Committee that the Act "would not be helpful...."